-Sign, date, enter your phone number, and send Form 200-02, along with all required attachments to the applicable address listed below.
+Sign, date, enter your phone number, and send Form 200-02, along with all required attachments to the applicable address listed on page 3.
 If the return is prepared by a paid preparer, the paid preparer must also sign the return.